 Richard Pryce: The 16-Year-Old Who Hacked the Pentagon

 16-year-old Richard Pryce (Datastream Cowboy) and his 19-year-old partner in crime, Mathew Bevan (known as Kuji) took the U.S. government for a ride when they attacked the Pentagon’s network for several weeks in 1994.
-They copied battlefield simulations from Griffiss Air Force Base in New York, intercepted messages from U.S. agents in North Korea, and got access into a Korean nuclear facility.
+They copied battlefield simulations from Griffiss Air Force Base in New York, intercepted messages from U.S. agents in North Korea, and got access to a Korean nuclear facility.
 They nearly sparked an international incident between the USA and North Korea.

-While the Pentagon knew they were being hacked, the hackers also probably knew that the Pentagon were aware.
+While the Pentagon knew they were being hacked, the hackers also probably knew that the Pentagon was aware.
 However, they kept at it for a while.
 They were not even arrested until two years later.
 While Pryce paid a fine, the conspiracy charges were dropped.